 - Spend your time before pre-reg preparing, eg toys/ resources/ activity ideas/ cleaning products, Rita’s, menu planning/ training etc- food hygiene/ first aid etc

 - Register whole family as assistants if you can at the beginning- partner/ adult children etc- it means that you can use them in the future if you have one-off situations etc… I registered mine a few months after and it would have been easier to do at the time.

 - Create a business Facebook page to share

 - Register with childminding.co.uk you can print off all their free policies etc and adapt them to suit.

 - Register with childcare.co.uk basic and increase membership when you need to look for work,

-- Use the pre reg Facebook group when preparing for pre reg and use the other fb groups after they are great source of ideas and support
+- Use the pre-reg Facebook group when preparing for pre-reg and use the other FB groups after they are great sources of ideas and support